Transitioning our buildings to be all-electric with no use of gas

 In our Climate Emergency Plan, we committed to transitioning our buildings off gas to 100% renewable electricity by 2030.
 This involves transitioning the small sites that council operates by 2022, with larger, more complex facilities to be transitioned by 2030.

 Progress so far to transition our buildings

-Work is underway to switch over the domestic style equipment at 20 of our community-use buildings, including child care facilities, seniors centres and other community facilities.
-This transition includes replacing gas cookers with electric induction cookers, replacing gas heaters with electric reverse-cycle air conditioners and replacing gas hot water systems with efficient electric systems.
+25 Council buildings, including childcare facilities, seniors’ centres and other community facilities, have been transitioned from gas to renewable electricity.
+This involves replacing gas cookers with electric induction cookers, gas heaters with electric reverse-cycle air conditioners and gas hot water systems with efficient electric systems.

 For our larger sites including libraries, leisure centres and town halls, the work to transition off gas to all-electric is more complex than for small buildings.
 It is anticipated that the transition will be implemented as part of planned renewal projects and will be complete by 2030.
 For example, as part of scheduled asset replacements, air conditioning systems are to be upgraded to efficient electric systems.

 Supporting the community to transition from gas to all-electric homes powered by renewable sources